outdreamer/build-a-cure-1/docs/reference/bio_terms.md

 		- concepts:
 			- signal joint: when blunt signal ends are flush ligated together to form a circular piece of DNA containing all of the intervening sequences between the coding segments known as a signal joint
+			- transposome: DNA section that can change its position, often creating/reversing mutations or creating duplicate DNA sections

 	- lymph
 		- a system composed of lymph vessels (channels) and intervening lymph nodes whose function, like the venous system, is to return fluid from the tissues to the central circulation